galaxyproject/training-material/topics/sequence-analysis/tutorials/ref-based-rad-seq/tutorial.md

 >  - Enzyme: sbfI
 >  - Capture discarded reads to a file: Yes
 >  - Output format: fastq
-{: .hands_on}

-> ### {% icon question %} Questions
 >
-> 1. How many reads were on the original dataset?
-> 2. How many are kept?
-> 3. Can you try to explain the reason why we loose a lot of reads here?
-> 4. What kind of information this result gives concerning the upcoming data analysis and the barcodes design in general ?
->
-> > ### {% icon solution %} Solution
+>    > ### {% icon question %} Questions
-> > The informations can be found in the results log file:
 >    >
 >    > 1.
+How many reads where on the original dataset?
+>    > 2.
+How many are kept?
+>    > 3.
+Can you try to explain the reason why we loose a lot of reads here?
+>    > 4.
+What kind of information does this result give concerning the upcoming data analysis and the barcodes design in general?
+>    >
+>    > > ### {% icon solution %} Solution
+>    > > The informations can be found in the results log file:
+>    > >
+>    > >  1.
 8895289 total reads
-> > 2.
+>    > >  2.
 8139531 retained reads
-> > 3.
+>    > >  3.
 There are no sequences filtered because of low quality.
 This is because radtags didn't apply quality related filtering since the corresponding advanced option (Discard reads with low quality scores) has not been enabled.
 So here, all not retained sequences are removed because of an ambiguous barcode (626265) or an ambiguous RAD-Tag (129493).
 This means that some barcodes are not exactly what was specified on the barcode file and that sometimes, no SbfI restriction enzyme site was found.
 This can be due to some sequencing problems but here, this is also due to the addition, in the original sequencing library, of RAD-seq samples from another study.
 This strategy is often used to avoid having too much sequences beginning with the exact same nucleotide sequence which may cause Illumina related issues during sequencing and cluster analysis
-> > 4.
+>    > >  4.
 Sequencing quality is essential!
 Each time your sequencing quality decreases, you loose data and thus essential biological information!
-> >
+>    > >
-> > In addition to the overall statistics the numbers of retained and removed reads are also given for each bar code sequence.
+>    > > In addition to the overall statistics the numbers of retained and removed reads are also given for each bar code sequence.
-> {: .solution }
+>    > {: .solution}
-{: .question}
+>    {: .question}

-In order to obtain results of higher quality we will play with the advanced options:

-> ### {% icon hands_on %} Hands-on:
 >
 > 2. **Process Radtags** {% icon tool %}: Re-Run `Stacks: process radtags` on FastQ file playing with parameters
+>
->   - In `advanced options`, activate the `Discard reads with low quality scores` option and play with the score limit (default (nolimit) vs 20 vs 10 for example) and examine the change in reads retained.
->   - Note that you can play also with the sliding window score threshold, by default 15% of the length of the read.
+> In `advanced options`, after activation of the `Discard reads with low quality scores` option, play with the score limit (default vs 20 for example) and examine the change in reads retained.
+Note that you can play also with the sliding window score threshold, by default 15% of the length of the read.
 This sliding window parameter allows notably the user to deal with the declining quality at the 3' end of reads.
 >
+{: .hands_on}

+> ### {% icon hands_on %} Hands-on
+>
+> You can use the `Charts` functionality through the Visualize button reachable on the `Radtags logs` file you just generated.
+>
+> If like me you don't have payed attention to the organization of you file for the graphical representation you obtain a non optimal bars diagram with a not intelligent X-axis ordering.
+There is a lot of different manner to fix this.
+You can use a copy/paste "bidouille" or you can use Galaxy tools to manipulate the `radtags logs` file to generate a better graph.
+For example, you can use `Select lines that match an expression` tool to select rows then use the `Concatenate datasets tail-to-head` tool to reorganize these lines in a new file.
 > Then we generate a graphical display of the changes:
->
 >
 > First we cut the interesting lines of each `result.log with Stacks: process radtags`
 >